escuccim/DataScienceCapstone/README.md

 5. The matches are ordered by decreasing weight.
 6. The first three unique ys are returned as the predictions.

+## Application

+The algorithm is put into a Shiny application which is contained in the folder TextPrediction.

 ## Functions
 File: functions.R